aws/aws-cdk/packages/@aws-cdk/aws-rds/README.md

 ### Starting a Clustered Database

-To set up a clustered database (like Aurora), create an instance of `DatabaseCluster`.
+To set up a clustered database (like Aurora), define a `DatabaseCluster`.
 You must always launch a database in a VPC.
 Use the `vpcSubnets` attribute to control whether your instances will be launched privately or publicly: